top of page

 When did we go from being awed by the fear of danger to being awed by danger actually happening?

 I don’t have the answer.
 But the good news is the answer doesn’t matter!
-Our job is to create a wide variety of rich and imaginative stories to entertain and amaze.
+Our job is to create rich and imaginative stories to entertain and amaze.
 From a fiction-writing standpoint, we must be repulsed by clich in all its forms, including constant, repeated violence.

 PG-13 Rating